O'Nan moonshine and arithmetic: Traces of Singular Moduli

-\end{proposition} \begin{proof} \Cref{lem:trace4} turns out to be valid for all $N$, if one replaces the Hauptmodul $J^{(N)}$ by the completed Rademacher sum $\widehat{R^{[-1]}_{0,N}}$, normalized so that its constant term is $0$ and $J^{(N)}_2$ by $\widehat{R^{[-2]}_{0,N}}$ with the same normalization, which is the original formulation in \cite{MillerPixton}.
+for some rational numbers $c_1$ and $c_2$, where $\omega(N)$ denotes the number of distinct prime factors of $N$. \end{proposition} \begin{proof} \Cref{lem:trace4} turns out to be valid for all $N$, if one replaces the Hauptmodul $J^{(N)}$ by the completed Rademacher sum $\widehat{R^{[-1]}_{0,N}}$, normalized so that its constant term is $0$ and $J^{(N)}_2$ by $\widehat{R^{[-2]}_{0,N}}$ with the same normalization, which is the original formulation in \cite{MillerPixton}.
 Note that these Rademacher sums coincide with the Hauptmoduln where applicable.
 Now we consider for $N'||N$, i.e. $\gcd(N',N/N')=1$, the Atkin--Lehner involution $W_{N'}$.
-These involutions map the set $\calQ_{-D}^{(N)}/\Gamma_0(N)$ bijectively to itself (see e.g. Section 1 of \cite{GKZ}), so that we have for any $\Gamma_0(N)$-invariant function $f$ that
+These involutions map the set $\calQ_{-D}^{(N)}/\Gamma_0(N)$ bijectively to itself (see e.g. Section 1 of \cite{GKZ}), so for any $\Gamma_0(N)$-invariant function $f$ we have that $\Tr_D^{(N)}(f)=\Tr_D^{(N)}(f|W_{N'})$.
+Since there are exactly $2^{\omega(N)}$ Atkin--Lehner involutions of level $N$ this means that